 This 1.2 kilometre picturesque trail provides a serene setting among the native trees and charming birds.
 Accessible year-round, the trail has entrances off of Lindsay Road and 5th Line and includes parking at both trail head locations.

 This section is phase one of the Fairbairn Trail and was completed in early 2019.
-Once all three phases are completed, the trail will ultimately Bridgenorth to Peterborough.
+Once all three phases are completed, the trail will ultimately connect Bridgenorth to Peterborough.

 Miller Creek Wildlife Area Trail

-The Miller Creek Wildlife Area is managed by Otonabee Conservation.
+Miller Creek Wildlife Area

-Selwyn Conservation Area Trail
+Selwyn Beach Conservation Area Trail

 Trail Etiquette